openstreetmap/id-tagging-schema/README.md

 * **Transifex "Developer Notes":** Use the "Developer Notes" section in Transifex to learn more about the context of a given translation string.
 For example, [looking at `presets.fields.direction_cardinal-US-CA-NZ.label` in Transiflex](https://www.transifex.com/openstreetmap/id-editor/translate/#en_GB/presets/406422633?q=key%3Adirection_cardinal) will give you the "Developer Notes: `direction=* | Local preset for countries "CA", "NZ", "US"`" which helps you understand that, (a) this label describes the key `direction` and (b) it is only visible in three countries, so other languages usually don't need to translate it (leave it blank or add the English translation instead).

-* **Release:** All translation changes will be released whenever [a new id-tagging-schema release is created](https://github.com/openstreetmap/id-tagging-schema/releases).
-They will be visible inside iD and other editors once those editors update their dependencies and release a new version as well.
+* **Release:** All translation changes are released whenever [a new id-tagging-schema release is created](https://github.com/openstreetmap/id-tagging-schema/releases).
+They will become visible inside iD and other editors once those editors a short while after that (which can vary as different editors have different release schedules and in some cases, e.g. in iD, translations might even be fetched dynamically from the most recent id-tagging-schema release).

 ## Usage